YMCA Davis outdoor pools open for season

-BOARDMAN, Ohio (WKBN) – The outdoor pools at the Davis Family YMCA will open for the summer season Monday.
+BOARDMAN, Ohio (WKBN) – The outdoor pools at the Davis Family YMCA in Boardman opened for the summer Monday.

 According to the YMCA’s website, maximum capacity inside the pool deck will be 150 people.

-Some common questions and answers can be found on the YMCA website.
+Some common questions and answers can be found on the YMCA’s website.